 2-Fast Point-Based Measure:

-Alternatively, the matched sets of points can also be directly used to estimate the residual without the need for complete motion estimation.
+Alternatively, the matched sets of points can also be directly used to compute a residual without the need for computing scene structure.
 Each feature match is returned as a pair of ray vectors and in the camera frame, derived from the camera projection.
 Given a trajectory hypothesis, vectors in the camera frame can be rotated into the world frame as follows:

 …..(10)